We have looked at some of the key reasons interior designers should always have a contract with their client, regardless of project size.

 It is essential the contract is balanced in order to protect both parties.
 To ensure this is the case you should either use the ‘RIBA/BIID Professional Services Contract 2020: Interior Design Services’ or use a bespoke contract that has been drafted and/or reviewed by a lawyer.
 When a contract is considered to be unfair to a client, for example if it breaches legislation such as the Consumer Rights Directive, the contract may be invalid.
 Equally it is important not to sign up to terms that are unfair to the designer in order to win business in these competitive times.

 The ‘RIBA/BIID Professional Services Contract 2020: Interior Design Services’ is fair for both sides and has been drafted by a team of interior designers and architects assisted by lawyers and other specialists.
-BIID Members will receive 50% discount on the purchase price throughout 2020 when they use the discount code.
+BIID Members will receive 50% discount on the purchase price of the digital contracts throughout 2021 when they use the discount code.

 If you have previously used the CID/14 contract and are unsure about switching, you may be interested to read 5 reasons to Switch to the New RIBA/BIID Professional Services Contract.